ardanlabs/gotraining/topics/data/README.md

 ## Ultimate Data

-This is material for developers who have some experience with Go and statistics and want to learn how to work with data to make better decisions.
+This is material for developers who have some experience with Go and statistics and want to learn how to work with data to generate valuable insights.
 We believe these classes are perfect for data analysts/scientists/engineers interested in working in Go or Go programmers interested in doing data analysis.

 [Ultimate Data](../courses/data/README.md)

 ## Design Guidelines

-You must develop a design philosophy that establishes a set of guidelines.
-This is more important than developing a set of rules or patterns you apply blindly.
+To be effective as a data analyst, you must develop a design philosophy that establishes a set of guidelines for your work.
+This is more than developing a set of rules or patterns you apply blindly.
 Guidelines help to formulate, drive and validate decisions.
-You can't begin to make the best decisions without understanding the impact of your decisions.
+You can't expect to generate valuable insights without understanding the impact of your implementation decisions.
 Every decision you make, every line of code you write comes with trade-offs.

 ### What is data analysis?

-Data analysis uses Datasets to make **Decisions** that have corresponding **Actions** and **Consequences**.
+Data analysis transforms Datasets into **Insights** that have corresponding **Actions** and **Consequences**.

 ### Prepare your mind

 Every data analytics or data science project must begin by considering the:

-1. Decisions
+1. Insights
 2. Actions
 3. Consequences

 Before and during any data analytics project, you must be able to answer the following questions:

-- What decisions do I want to make based on the results?
+- What insights do I want to generate?
-- What actions are triggered by the decisions that will be made?
+- What actions are triggered by the insights?
 - What are the consequences of those actions?
-- What do the results need to contain?
+- What do the results need to contain to best represent the desired insights?
 - What is the data required to produce a valid result?
-- How will I measure the results are valid?
+- How will I measure the validity of results?
-- Can the results be effectively conveyed to decision makers?
+- Can the results be effectively conveyed to decision makers as insights?
 - Am I confident in the results?

 Remember, uncertainty is not a license to guess but a directive to stop.